TamerExpelGitHub/rarwe/README.md

 > _Example:_ `child.hbs` -- from a parent component: `{{@probB}}` (sourced from argument above)
 >
 > _Example:_ `child.hbs` -- in a child component: `{{this.probA}}` (sourced from property in corresponding JavaScript file)

+## Data Down Actions Up (DDAU)

+> The act of passing data down into a component while using a handler function to communicate upwards to a parent that invoke the component

 ## Glimmer component